Quick Links

 Women may stay in abusive relationships for various complex reasons, which can differ from one individual to another.
 Here are 10 common factors that might influence someone to stay in an abusive relationship:

-1. Fear: Victims often fear retaliation or increased violence if they attempt to leave the abusive relationship.
+1. Fear: THE #1 REASON victims stay is that they often fear retaliation or increased violence if they attempt to leave the abusive relationship.
+This is often a legitimate fear.
+Safety is a MAJOR factor in the decision to leave an abuser and something we must address.
 Abusers may threaten harm to the victim, their children, or loved ones.
+75% of deaths from domestic violence occur after the victim leaves the abuser.

 2. Isolation: Abusers frequently isolate their victims from friends and family, making it difficult for them to seek help or support.